TheBSHOTTeam/BSHOT2-alphabuilds/README.md

-# BSHOT2-alphabuilds
+# Bonkshot 2 Alpha Builds
-This is where you might be able to see our alpha builds of Bonkshot 2.
+Hello!
+This is where we will publish some alpha builds of our game, Bonkshot 2.
+None is out yet, though